 - Breathing tube

-How well a patient does depends on the severity of the poisoning and how quickly medical help was received.
+How well a person does depends on the severity of the poisoning and how quickly medical help was received.

 Severe lung damage may occur.
-Survival past 72 hours usually means the patient will have a complete recovery.
+Survival past 72 hours usually means the person will have a complete recovery.